List of Baahubali characters: Avanthika

-Avanthika is a skilled warrior and a fighter of the rebel group.
+Avanthika (Portrayed by Tamannaah) is a skilled warrior and a fighter of the rebel group.
 Mahendra Baahubali falls in love with her and she later accepts him after she discovers that he climbed the waterfall mountain just for her.
 As a guerrilla fighter, her life is devoted to a sole mission, saving Devasena from captivity in Mahishmati by Bhallaladeva.

 She is rebellious, a fierce warrior who fights for what is just.
 Like the other female leads of the series, she is strong and independent in her decisions and opinions.
 She fights alongside Mahendra Baahubali during the Mahishmati revolt and protects Devasena during the trial by fire ritual at the end of the sequel, Baahubali 2: The Conclusion.